Lower limb blocks

 • Indications: posterior knee pain after TKA while sparing tibial/common peroneal motor function (analgesic field block)

-• Ultrasound: identify femoral condyles/popliteal artery at distal femur; inject in plane into tissue plane between artery and posterior capsule
+• Ultrasound: identify femoral condyles/popliteal artery at distal femur, inject in plane into tissue plane between artery and posterior capsule

 • Risks: vascular puncture, spread to tibial nerve causing weakness, local anaesthetic dose stacking with ACB/LIA